svikashk/docs/guide/reports.md

 Both burn up and burn down charts in Zepel will get generated only after the [Sprint's status changes to In Progress]({{ site.url }}{% link guide/sprint-duration.md %}).

 If any item is completed after the Sprint's end date, it will reflect on the graph to suggest an item was completed after the Sprint's end date.

+We've written in detail about [how to read burn down graph on our blog](https://blog.zepel.io/understanding-burndown-charts/?utm_source=zepelguide&utm_medium=reports).